tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 **B. Package their copies for redistribution ( send the children to work ), as well as derive energy from the host to keep replicating ( see the point ? ).**

 They use the host's resources to perform their everyday tasks, thereby weakening the host.
-If this goes on too much for too long and the body, the immune system in particular starts to fight back, the host falls sick (Happens to us all.).
+If this goes on too much for too long and the body, the immune system in particular, starts to fight back, the host falls sick (Happens to us all.).

 It might have probably occured to you that viruses are like parasites in nature.
 You wouldn't be wrong!